Rank-2 $U(1)$ spin liquid on the breathing pyrochlore lattice

+It is worth noting that, as in the regular pyrochlore lattice \cite{CanalsPRB08,chern2010pyrochlore}, DM interaction is only a singular perturbation in the context of the classical ground--state manifold.
+At finite temperature, classical spin liquids owe their stability to entropy, and a finite value of $D_A$ will be needed to stabilise an \mbox{R2--U1} spin liquid.
+For exactly the same reason, introducing a finite value of $D_B$ does not immediately invalidate the mechanism driving the \mbox{R2--U1} spin liquid, but will reduce the range of temperatures over which it is observed.
+We will see that both of these expectations are fulfilled by classical Monte Carlo simulations of Eq.~(\ref{eq:H}), described below

 {\it Characteristic signatures of R2--U1 state.} We now turn to the question of how the R2--U1 spin liquid can be identified, in both simulation and in experiment.
-Just as the zero--divergence condition in spin ice manifests itself in a pinch--point singularity \cite{henley05}, so the constraints associated with an R2--U1 gauge theory, Eq.~(\ref{eq:constraint.1}) and Eq.~(\ref{eq:constraint.2}), lead to a characteristic singularity in correlations of the tensor field $E_{ij}$ \cite{PremPRB18}
+The zero--divergence condition in spin ice, Eq.~(\ref{eq:spin.ice.constraint}), manifests itself in a pinch--point singularity \cite{henley05}

+which is observed in neutron scattering experiments \cite{Fennell2009}.
+In the same way, the constraints associated with an \mbox{R2--U1} gauge theory, Eq.~(\ref{eq:constraint.1}) and Eq.~(\ref{eq:constraint.2}), lead to a characteristic singularity in correlations of the tensor field~$E_{ij}$~\cite{PremPRB18}

-The three--dimensional structure of the correlation $\langle E_{\sf xy} ({\bf q}) E_{\sf xy} ({\bf -q}) \rangle$ on a surface of fixed $|{\bf q}|$, is plotted in Fig.~\ref{fig:4FPP}(a).
-In the $[0kl]$ plane, correlations exhibit a conventional \mbox{2--fold} pinch point, comparable to that found in spin ice [Fig.~\ref{fig:4FPP}(b)].
-However in the perpendicular $[hk0]$ plane, we observe a 4--fold pinch point [Fig.~\ref{fig:4FPP}(c)], which unambiguously distinguishes \mbox{R2--U1} electrodynamics from lower--rank theories \cite{PremPRB18}.
+The three--dimensional structure of the correlation $\langle E_{\sf xy} ({\bf q}) E_{\sf xy} ({\bf -q}) \rangle$ is illustrated in Fig.~\ref{fig:1}.
+In the $[0kl]$ plane, correlations exhibit a conventional \mbox{2--fold} pinch point, comparable to that found in spin ice [Fig.~\ref{fig:2FPP}].
+However in the perpendicular $[hk0]$ plane, we observe a 4--fold pinch point (4FPP) [Fig.~\ref{fig:4FPP}], which unambiguously distinguishes \mbox{R2--U1} electrodynamics from lower--rank theories \cite{PremPRB18}.

-We can use this singular feature as a test for the \mbox{R2--U1} spin liquid in simulation.
-To this end, we have carried out classical Monte Carlo simulations of Eq.~\ref{eq:H}, for the parameter--set
+{\it Comparison with simulation}.
+We can use the existence of this 4FPP as a test for the \mbox{R2--U1} spin liquid in simulation.
+We have carried out classical Monte Carlo (MC) simulations of Eq.~(\ref{eq:H}), for the parameter--set

 where the constraints Eq.~\eqref{eq:constraint.1} and Eq.~\eqref{eq:constraint.2} are expected to hold.
-The resulting correlations of $E_{ij}$, at a temperature $T = 2.5 \times10^{-3}\ J_A$, are shown in Fig.~\ref{fig:4FPP}(d).
+The resulting correlations of $E_{ij}$, at a temperature $T = 2.5 \times10^{-3}\ J_A$, are shown in Fig.~\ref{fig:4FPP-MC}.
 For ${\bf q} \to 0$, these are identical to the predictions of Eq.~(\ref{eq:4FPP}), confirming that the model realizes an \mbox{R2--U1} spin liquid.